shaloo/gpdocs/docs/source/about/faq.rst

 ============

-This document will contain frequently asked queries categorised as follows:
+This document will contain frequently asked queries categorized as follows:

 General
 -------